Today: 9:00 AM - 6:00 PM

-A. Summer programs at The DoSeum serve as a “charging station” to power up kids’ minds and support the important work of schools and community organizations.
+A. Camp programs at The DoSeum serve as a “charging station” to power up kids’ minds and support the important work of schools and community organizations.
 Our exhibits and programs promote joyful learning, invite discovery, spark interest, and develop positive attitudes towards learning.

 OUR MISSION: Through joyful learning and discovery, The DoSeum grows minds, connects families, and transforms communities.